segmentio/action-destinations/docs/create.md

 Fork the `segmentio/action-destinations` repository, connect to NPM and Yarn, and ensure a compatible version of Node is installed.

+> **Note:** Action-based destinations run several workflows on pull requests, which requires that GitHub actions be enabled in the repository.
+To prevent workflow failure, you must enable GitHub Actions on the Actions tab of the forked repository.

 Run the test suite to ensure the environment is properly configured.

 ```sh